MateusAndreatta/JorgeMeds/README.md

 `git clone https://github.com/MateusAndreatta/JorgeMeds.git`

-2. Open the project on Xcode
+2. Open the project in Xcode
-3. Build it on simulator or real device
+3. Build it on a simulator or real device
-4. You can create a new account or use this for testing:
+4. You can create a new account or use this one for testing:
    * Email: test@udacity.com
    * Password: udacity123

+#### Testing Push

+⚠️ For this test, you must run the app on a real device!

+1. Go to settings screen, and make sure that notifications are on.
+2. Add a new medication or edit one, setting time for when you want to receive
+3. Click the save button.
+4. That's all!
+Just close the app and wait for the push notification.

+#### Testing multiple languages support

+For the best UX, the app uses the device's preferred language.
+For example:
+If the device's preferred language is English, the app will be in english as well.
+If the device's preferred language is Brazilian Portuguese, the app will be in Portuguese.
+For any other language, the app will use English as the default language.

+Changing your device's preferred language
+1. Open the 'Settings' app
+2. Go to 'General'
+3. Tap on 'Language & Region'
+4. Then 'Add Language...'

 ## ✔️ Changelog

 ### Version: 1.0

-  * Initial Build
+  * Initial build